Course guide of Fundamentals of Computer Science for Biology (2001113)

 - SE3: Evaluation of the acquired level through seminars and guided work: 20% (Practice)

-It will be necessary to obtain a final mark of 5 (out of 10) or higher to pass the course.
-A minimum mark of 4 in both theory and practice is required.
-If that is not met, the final evaluation for the course will be the minimum between 4.9 and the student marks.
+To pass the course, it will be necessary to obtain a final mark of 5 (out of 10) or higher.
+A minimum mark of 4 is required in both theory and practice.
+If that is not met, the final evaluation for the course will be the minimum between 4.9 and the student's marks.

 Extraordinary assessment session